 Maximizing Revenue with E-Mail

-Although it is sure that many successful businesses start with little more than basic math, one very important calculation rarely finds its way into a business plan: the cost of acquiring enough for your business to survive.
+Although it is sure that many successful businesses start with little more than basic math, one very important calculation rarely finds its way into a business plan: the cost of acquiring enough customers for your business to survive.
 Your future customers aren’t going to come to your business, visit your Web site, or call you regularly unless your business is top-of-mind and you’re communicating periodically.

 You have to find ways to tell people about your business, and you have to make sure that your communication efforts make more money than they cost.
 In this topic, we learned how to capitalize on the power of e-mail to turn your customer communication costs into more opportunities for growth and reward.